axelitus/cmmi_l2-up-project/en/README.md

 The whole folder structure is explained in detail in the [STRUCTURE.md](STRUCTURE.md) file which contains all subfolders explanation.

-## Templates

-The templates are not organized by folder as this facilitates searching for a specific template.
-Instead they have a self-explanatory name which includes the path to be used by the generated document.
-Every directory in the filename is separated by an underscore \_ whereas the last group is the document's generic name (it's purpose is also self-explanatory).

-Example:

-	Filename: Management_BusinessAnalysis_BusinessCases_ProjectRoiEvaluation.dotx

-	Folder: Management/BusinessAnalysis/BusinessCases/
-	Filename: <prefix>_ProjectRoiEvaluation_<suffix>.docx

-The `<prefix>` y `<suffix>` are explained in the [Naming Conventions](#naming-conventions) section.

 ## Naming Conventions

 The suggested naming conventions to be used for filenames are as follows: